 - developing prototypes and conducting demonstrations for users, stakeholders, and developers teams;

 - not only supporting but also developing the ongoing projects (suggestions on optimization and actions for improvement of products and processes);

-- training users how new software works and helping them to solve emerging issues.
+- training users on how the new software works and helping them to solve emerging issues.

 We take part in every stage of product creation.

-- at the first stage of the product creation the analysts team convert the incoming requirements to a formalized form taking into account the current product state, the existing integrations, etc.;
+- at the first stage of the product creation, the analyst’s team converts the incoming requirements to a formalized form taking into account the current product state, the existing integrations, etc.;

 - the analyst writes specifications to be used by the developers while implementing the system;